Teorema-1968

 Grade: A-

-Teorema is a 1968 Italian art film directed by Pier Paolo Pasolini, who later would go on to direct the dark and disturbing 1975 masterpiece, Salo- 120 Days of Sodom.
+Teorema is a 1968 Italian art film directed by Pier Paolo Pasolini, who later went on to direct the dark and disturbing 1975 masterpiece, Salò- 120 Days of Sodom.

-If one is looking for a concise, mainstream plot with a fixed, to-the-point, beginning and ending, one will be disappointed.
-Rather, Teorema is an exhibition in artistic style and interpretation and succeeds in mesmerizing this viewer in thought and contemplation.
+If one is looking for a concise, mainstream plot with a fixed, to-the-point beginning and ending, one will be disappointed.
+Rather, Teorema is an exhibition in artistic style and interpretation, and it succeeds in mesmerizing this viewer with thought and contemplation.

-A mysterious stranger, simply known as “the visitor”, suddenly arrives to stay with an affluent, Italian family in their sprawling estate.
-The family consists of a father, mother, son, daughter, and maid, all with issues of loneliness, boredom, fear, rage, or repression.
+A mysterious stranger, known as “the visitor”, suddenly arrives to stay with an affluent Italian family in their sprawling estate.
+The family consists of a father, mother, son, daughter, and maid, all of whom experience loneliness, boredom, fear, rage, or repression.

-The handsome stranger successfully beds all members of the family and just as suddenly as he arrives, he then disappears from the household leaving the family members with different thoughts, feelings, and actions upon his departure.
+The handsome stranger successfully beds all the family members, and just as suddenly as he arrives, he disappears from the household, leaving the family members with different thoughts, feelings, and actions upon his departure.

-All of the characters are seduced by the stranger and the family’s wealth can be studied.
+The stranger seduces all the characters, and the family’s wealth is examined.
 Is Teorema (which translates to the theorem in Italian) a commentary on the bourgeois society?
 The father, Paolo, owns a factory and appears to be in turmoil- is he a repressed homosexual?

-The conclusion of the father’s story is very interesting as he turns his factory over to the workers, strips naked, and roars with anger and frustration.
+The father’s story concludes with him turning his factory over to the workers, stripping naked, and roaring with anger and frustration.

 Is the mother simply a wealthy, bored housewife or much more than that?
 This character might have been explored more thoroughly.

 The maid, devoutly religious, becomes suicidal after her tryst with the stranger.
-The others confide in the stranger about how they feel about themselves and, at times, the film is like watching a therapy session as each character delves more into their personal feelings.
+The others confide in the stranger about how they feel about themselves, and at times, the film feels like a therapy session as each character delves deeper into their personal feelings.

-Only the maid is a bit different than the others, but could this be because she is of working-class and the others affluent?
+Only the maid is a bit different from the others, but could this be because she is working-class, while the others are affluent?

 Interestingly, the film at the time was resoundingly denounced by the Vatican, which took offense at the controversial tone of the film and its focus on “obscenity”.